learn-co-curriculum/dsc-categorical-variables-regression-lab/README.md

 ## Create dummy variables

-Create dummy variables, and make sure their column names contain "TAX" and "RAD".
+Create dummy variables, and make sure their column names contain "TAX" and "RAD" remembering to drop the first.
 Add the new dummy variables to boston_df and remove the old "RAD" and "TAX" columns.

 ```python
 # code goes here
 ```

-Note how you end up with 21 columns now!
+Note how you end up with 19 columns now!

 ## Summary